-At St Peter's, we are committed to safeguarding all of our children and families.
+At Talbot we are committed to safeguarding all of our children and families.
 To do this, we ensure that staff have DBS checks and have regular safeguarding training to ensure their knowledge is up to date.

 Sometimes we need to share information and work in partnership with other agencies when there is a concern about a child’s welfare.
 We will ensure that our concerns about pupils are discussed with his/her parents first unless we believe that such a move would be contrary to a child’s welfare.

 As part of this, we have a Designated Safeguarding Lead (DSL) and Deputy Designated Safeguarding Leads (DDSL).

 If you need support and advice or have any concerns you can always speak to us directly or you can contact the Staffordshire Safeguarding Children Board on 0300 111 8007.
 If you think a child or young person is at immediate risk of harm – dial 999 to contact the Police.

-Further information can be found on The Stoke on Trent and Staffordshire Safeguarding Board's website can be found here.
+Further information can be found on The Stoke on Trent and Staffordshire Safeguarding Board's website.

 Our safeguarding policy can be found on the policies page.